 The best way to approach strength training is with a programme focused around your goal (in this case, to run a long way) but also your weaknesses (in my case, lazy glutes).
 In time, this effort will pay off improving both my movement and my functionality (read: my ability to run this race).
 All while easing any stress on my body.

 My plan starts with a warm-up, but it swiftly moves into glute activation and reformer work, using a range of exercises with a loop around my knees.
 This includes squats, glute bridges and hamstring pulls.
 Hewitt gave me these moves to activate muy glute, the band offers added resistance to make the moves tougher.
-Compound movements (like a squat) utilise multiple muscles, so you're getting more bang for your buck.
+Compound movements utilise multiple muscles, so you're getting more bang for your buck.

-We then moved on to crab walks (my least favourite exercises ever), as I have the tendency to collapse medially, which leads to knee valgus—which is essentially when your knee caves or sinks as you squat or land.
+We then moved on to crab walks (my least favourite exercises ever, as I have the tendency to collapse medially, which leads to knee valgus)—which is essentially when your knee caves or sinks as you squat or land.
 By doing crab walks, I was able to activate my glutes, strengthen them and improve my knee control.

-Next in my strength plan is the bit you'd normally associate with "strength training".
+Next in my strength plan is the bit you'd normally associate with "strength training."
 Hewitt and I focused on a range of movements done in sets of 10.
 From goblet squats to Nordic leaps to single-leg step-downs, Hewitt made me move from two-leg to single-leg movements to help improve my lower-limb strength.
-Strength training for runners should include a lot of single leg work because when running you spend more time on one leg than two.
+Strength training for runners should include a lot of single-leg work because when running, you spend more time on one leg than two.

 LET'S TALK TRAINERS

-Given that I've grown up with a father who does Ironman Triathlon's for fun (look it up, yes he's mad), I've always felt clued up when it comes to trainers.
+I've run in a lot of trainers.
+With full support to no support, my feet have seen and felt a variety of shoes that have both helped my running and ruined it.
+Given that I've grown up with a father who does Ironman Triathlons for fun (look it up—yes, he's mad), I've always felt clued up when it comes to trainers.
 I know not to step out for a run in my weekend Vans, and I also know it's better to have a pair for the gym and a pair for pacing.
-But finding "the ones" (aka, the ones you're going to commit to running 26.2 miles in) can be a tricky task.
+But finding The Ones (aka the shoes you're going to commit to running 26.2 miles in) can be a tricky task.

-I decided to turn to the one person that helped me find my marathon shoes, Rebecca Gentry.
+I decided to turn to the person who helped me find my marathon shoes, Rebecca Gentry.
 Mine are the Nike Zoom Pegasus 33, if you're curious.
-Gentry is not only a Nike run coach but a personal trainer and all-round lover of running.
-She's literally never not running, so naturally, she knows a thing or two about trainers.
-The first thing we did together when I found my trainers was have my gait tested.
-Our human gait essentially refers to the locomotion achieved through our movements.
+Gentry is not only a Nike run coach but a personal trainer and all-around lover of running.
+She's literally never not running, so she knows a thing or two about trainers.
+The first thing we did when I found my trainers was have my gait tested.

+"Gait" refers to the locomotion achieved through our movements.
 It's defined as bipedal, biphasic forward propulsion of the centre of gravity through the human body.
 Sounds scientific, right?
-In simpler terms, when you have your gait tested, which you can do in places like Runners Need, you have to walk, and then run for a short while on a treadmill while being filmed and wearing a netural shoe with little or no support.
-This helps to highlight any abnormalities in your gait, so they can see what type of shoe you need.
+In simpler terms, when you have your gait tested, which you can do in places like Runners Need, you have to walk and run for a short while on a treadmill while being filmed and wearing a neutral shoe with little or no support.
+This helps to highlight abnormalities in your gait so they can see what type of shoe you need.

+According to Gentry, the correct shoe should aid your run, not hinder and the shoe shouldn't be trying to correct your foot strike as you run as that's what working on your biomechanics is for (more on this in week six).
 The other aspects of a trainer to consider are very much dependant on the runner and their distance.
-As I'm training for a full marathon, having cushion within the shoe is essential.
-It will help me to propel my foot forward after 25 miles and (hopefully) keep my feet intact.
+As I'm training for a full marathon, having cushion within the shoes is essential.
+It will help me propel my foot forward after 25 miles and (hopefully) keep my feet intact.

 This cushioning is also helping to protect my right foot from injury.
 As I mentioned before, I tend to roll my foot inwards (due to a tendon injury) and having my gait tested highlighted this.
 Becs recommends visiting an expert like Christian Poole at The Running Lab or Emma Kirk at ProFeet if you're concerned about injury and want your feet checked out.